MrZilinXiao/Hyper-Table-OCR/README.md

 ## Future Plans
 - [ ] Speed up inference via async-processing on dual GPUs.

-## Authors

-*This project is a participator of the 1st MegMeet Cup Technology Innovation Competition of Sichuan University.
-Huangwei Wu([@ndwuhuangwei](https://github.com/ndwuhuangwei)) is our team leader, while he, Zilin Xiao([@MrZilinXiao](https://github.com/MrZilinXiao)) and Ruinan Fan([@ruinanfan](https://github.com/ruinanfan)) all act as key developers of this project.
-It's impossible to complete this work without their effort.*

 **Congratulations!
 This project earns a GRAND PRIZE(2 out of 72 participators) of the aforementioned competition!**